 Cashmere, the fiber of kings, is produced from the lowly Cashmere goat.
 They are healthy animals and need only minimal shelter due to the insulative properties of their dual coats.
 The hair can be harvested by combing out the winter coat beginning approximately in March.
 A full grown adult buck will yield as much as 2.5 pounds of fleece.
 Williams Middleton imported and raised cashmere goats at Middleton Place in the 1850s, sending the hair to France to have it processed into cloth.

 The Belgian Draft Horses lead carriage tours through remote parts of the plantation otherwise not seen by visitors.
 Historically, fine thoroughbred race horses were also bred and raised at Middleton Place.

 Guinea hogs were once the most numerous pig breed in the Southeast, but are now almost extinct.
 They were likely to be found on plantations throughout the Low Country including Middleton Place, but in 2006 there were fewer than 200 in existence.
 The hogs were originally imported from West Africa and the Canary Islands to America in conjunction with the slave trade.
 A hardy and efficient breed, the hogs subsisted well on the roughest of forage and produced hams, bacon, and lard.
-They were ideal hogs for Low Country plantations where slaves worked under the task system of labor and commonly raised their own vegetables and hogs for sale or personal consumption.
+They were ideal hogs for Low Country plantations where enslaved people worked under the task system of labor and commonly raised their own vegetables and hogs for sale or personal consumption.